EviCoach/Data-Structures-with-Java/README.md

 The purpose of a declaration is to introduce an identifier to the compiler.
 It provides all the information the compiler needs in order to compile statements that uses that identifier.

+A *field* is a variable that holds data for the object.